Seniors are more vulnerable to UTIs and do not have the typical symptoms.

-Older individuals are more susceptible to UTI’s due to a weakened immune system.
+Women and men over age 75 are more susceptible to UTI’s due to a weakened immune system.
 Many of them may not exhibit any of the typical signs of a UTI such as the burning sensation, or the pressure and pain in their lower abdomen.
-This is known as “asymptomatic bacteriuria” or ASB.
+This is known as an “asymptomatic” UTI.

 The reason that they do not have symptoms is either that their immune systems are unable to fight the infection, or because they may not be able to communicate their discomfort.
 Without these symptomatic “alarm bells”, an undiagnosed and untreated UTI can quickly lead to complications, such as kidney damage and blood poisoning.

 Sedentary lifestyle, dehydration, and inability to effectively communicate all contribute to the challenges that older adults face in getting the timely care they need when infection hits.

 Anyone who has suffered the onset of a UTI can recognize the “uh-oh” feeling that comes along with it.
 For older adults, the onset of a UTI can be harder to diagnose and becomes quickly debilitating.
 Clearing any existing bacteria and beginning a preventative protocol can be a life saving approach.